Call 888.393.GIVE (4483)

 It takes about one hour to donate a unit of whole blood.
 The donation itself takes less than 10 minutes, but plan extra time to complete your donor questionnaire, conduct a health screening and make a post-donation visit to our canteen for snacks.

-You can donate whole blood every 56 days, up to six times per year.
+Most people can donate whole blood five times a year.